-1/ Canadians are generally more comfortable with the welfare state than Americans.

-2/ The United Nations has mainly been a success as an international organization.

-3/ Marxist-Leninism is not likely to return as a major ideology in the 21st century.

-4/ Offence as a 'hate crime' is deeply problematic for the right to free speech.

-5/ Nigeria is an example of a fragile liberal democracy.

-6/ Courts in the United States are too activist and are usurping the powers of elected legislatures.

-7/ In many Western European countries, multicultural policies are not integrating immigrants very well.

-8/ Recent Canadian Prime Ministers, of both major parties, have tended to be authoritarian in relation to their party members in the House of Commons.
+- 1/ Canadians are generally more comfortable with the welfare state than Americans. - 2/ The United Nations has mainly been a success as an international organization. - 3/ Marxist-Leninism is not likely to return as a major ideology in the 21st century. - 4/ Offence as a 'hate crime' is deeply problematic for the right to free speech. - 5/ Nigeria is an example of a fragile liberal democracy. - 6/ Courts in the United States are too activist and are usurping the powers of elected legislatures. - 7/ In many Western European countries, multicultural policies are not integrating immigrants very well. - 8/ Recent Canadian Prime Ministers, of both major parties, have tended to be authoritarian in relation to their party members in the House of Commons.

-All essays must be put in Turnitin in OWL Assignments - Essay as e-file attachments (ideally by the same due date as above).
-You must hand in a paper copy on the due date above.
-A failure to get the e-file before the essay hand back will mean that you get zero on the essay.
+All essays must be put in Turnitin in OWL Assignments - Essay as e-file attachments (by the same due date as above).
+You must hand in a paper copy on the due date above if the class is held.
 The paper copy and the e-file must be identical.